Ayodejisamuel/Chat-App/README.md

-A full-featured chat application built with React, Node.js, Express, and Socket.io for real-time messaging.
+A full-featured chat application built with React, Node.js, Express, and Socket.io for real-time messaging

-This app enables users to register, log in, and engage in one-on-one messaging with online presence indicators, notifications, and message status.
+This app enables users to register, log in, and engage in one-on-one messaging.

 Features
 User Authentication: Register and login functionality.
 Real-Time Messaging: Seamless messaging with Socket.io integration for real-time updates.
-Notifications: Unread message counters to show when a new message is received.
-Online Status: Indicates when users are online.
 Responsive Design: Optimized for both desktop and mobile devices.
 Tech Stack
 Frontend: React, styled-components